 Chemical Facial Peel in Princeton and Monroe, NJ

 Does your skin look dull and lifeless?
 Do you have blemishes, lines, scars, and wrinkles?
 Princeton Otolaryngology Associates now offers chemical facial peels to give you healthy, beautiful skin.
-Call our office today to schedule your personal consultation with board-certified New Jersey otolaryngologist Dr. Scott Kay, FACS, at our the Central New Jersey area office -serving the communities of Princeton, Plainsboro and other nearby cities.
+Call our office today to schedule your personal consultation with board-certified New Jersey otolaryngologist Dr. Scott Kay, FACS, at our the Central New Jersey area office -serving the communities of Princeton, Monroe, Plainsboro and other nearby cities.

 What is a Chemical Facial Peel?